-Bestevenner (international title Rafiki) was the first feature film by director Christian Lo, who prior to his debut feature had directed four internationally acclaimed short films for children.
-Bestevenner was also my first full length score.
+RAFIKI (Norwegian title "Bestevenner") was the first feature film by director Christian Lo, who prior to his debut feature had directed four internationally acclaimed short films for children.
+RAFIKI was also my first full length score.
 I'll modestly admit that the film is quite brilliant too, having recieved lots of international film festival awards.
 It's the children's film that makes grown men weep (among them VG's film reviewer Jon Selås).

 In the end though, it is just as much a film about friendship and bravery, and the fact that it's not filled with politics is part of its brilliance.
 It's a beautiful film and I'm proud to be a part of it.

-Christian and I would rejoin our forces three years later, and knock it up a notch, on his second feature: DE TØFFESTE GUTTA (The Tough Guys).
-We would later do a short film together in 2016, FRA MUS TIL MENN; and yet another feature in 2017, LOS BANDO.
+Christian and I would rejoin our forces three years later, and knock it up a notch, on his second feature: THE TOUGH GUYS.
+We would later do a short film together in 2016, FROM MICE TO MEN; and yet another feature in 2017, LOS BANDO.

-A soundtrack album of RAFIKI was released on Pling Kong Recordings in 2012.
+A soundtrack album for RAFIKI was released on Pling Kong Recordings in 2012.

 Click here to listen to the album on your favourite digital music service, or use the embedded Spotify player below.